callieboskin/183Paper/suds.md

 From the picture above, you can see that there is a basic input, an output, and some calculations that happen in between.

 The calculations are what makes this algorithm ultimately work, and we will be going into detail about what exactly those are later.
-The algorithm is simulated via nodes which contain the input (in green) <span style="color:blue">some *blue* text</span>, output (in red), and calculation (in blue) steps inside.
+The algorithm is simulated via nodes which contain the input (in green), output (in red), and calculation (in blue) steps inside.
 As seen in the picture above, the arrow that leads from one computational node into the next computational node is what allows this recurrent neural network to have persistent memory and maintain information about past events.

 ---